kylelawrencedev/lawrence-collections-ms4/README.md

 	**Font**

-	* Google Fonts was used to import the fonts Antic Didone & Opens Sans into the base.css file.
+	* Google Fonts was used to import the fonts Merriweather (weight:700) & Opens Sans into the base.css file.
 These fonts were used throughout the site.

 ## Wireframes